Wills, Trusts & Probate

 What is the difference between a durable and a limited power of attorney?

-If you become incapacitated without a power of attorney, your family may need to petition the court to appoint a conservator or guardian to manage your affairs.
-This process can be time-consuming, costly, and intrusive.
-Establishing a power of attorney in advance allows you to designate someone you trust to act immediately, avoiding court involvement and ensuring your preferences are respected.
+If you become incapacitated without a power of attorney, family members may need to petition the court to appoint a conservator or guardian to manage your affairs.
+This process can be time-consuming, costly, and intrusive, and it places decision-making in the hands of a court-appointed fiduciary rather than someone you would have chosen.
+Court procedures can delay needed actions like paying bills or managing property.
+Establishing powers of attorney in advance allows you to designate someone you trust to act immediately, avoiding the expense and uncertainty of court involvement.
+Preparing these documents ahead of time ensures continuity of management and provides clear instructions for agents and institutions when incapacity occurs.

 Leave a Reply